 The nature of virtual workshops asks that facilitators use online tools as a matter of course.
 Video conferencing software such as Zoom is likely to be the bare minimum of your needs, but there are many tools available to use when it comes to working collaboratively and communicating effectively in an online workshop.

-Let’s take a look at some of our favourite tools that can help virtual facilitators lead more effective sessions.
+Let’s take a look at some of our favorite tools that can help virtual facilitators lead more effective sessions.
 (Be sure to check out our full list of online tools for workshops for more inspiration!)

 Mural is a digital workspace that enables real-time visual collaboration for remote teams.
 Mural effectively emulates many real-life workshop process with an online whiteboard, sticky notes and the creation of lists, charts, diagrams and more.
 This kind of visual approach to facilitation can be very effective and helps engage participants in the process and can provide a single space for you to work in with your remote participants.
 Mural has a free 30-day trial and offers pricing plans based on the numbers of members.